meetric1/gmod_shader_guide/README.md

 # We're done!
 If you made it here, you (hopefully) have read and understand everything there is to know (or atleast, that I know) about GMod shaders.\
 Please note that this is NOT a comprehensive guide on everything HLSL!
-There is still plenty more to learn, but this is definitely a good starting point.\
+There is still plenty more to learn, but this is definitely a good starting point.

+If you want more shader examples, check out shaders in the [Source SDK](https://github.com/ValveSoftware/source-sdk-2013/tree/master/src/materialsystem/stdshaders) (labeled as .fxc)

 Feel free to ask questions (or concerns) in the Issues tab.
 I will answer them best I can :)

 __Happy shading!__